 If you choose to install and use the CLI locally, this quickstart requires that you are running the Azure CLI version 2.0.4 or later.
 Run

 az --version to determine your version.
-If you need to install or upgrade, see Install Azure CLI 2.0.
+If you need to install or upgrade, see Install the Azure CLI.